-It's okay to admit it, your kitchen contains tools, utensils, cookware and even seasonings that are past their prime.
-While some items, like knives and cast iron, can be restored, others simply need to be replaced and soon, like yesterday.
-We asked members of the Food & Wine Test Kitchen for their tips on which kitchen items need to be replaced regularly and what to look for when debating if they are salvageable or not.
-Here are the 13 kitchen items that you probably need to replace ASAP.
+It's okay to admit it: your kitchen contains tools, utensils, cookware and even seasonings that are past their prime.
+While some items, like your best knives and cast iron pans, can be restored, others simply need to be replaced.
+Our Food & Wine Test Kitchen staff shared their tips on which kitchen items need to be refreshed regularly and how to tell if they are salvageable or not.
+Here are the kitchen items that you probably need to replace in the near future.

 Wooden Cutting Board

 Wooden cutting boards will last forever if they're cared for correctly—that includes washing, drying and keeping them well-oiled.
 If they're not cared for properly, they'll split or warp.

 John Boos Block Maple Wood Reversible Cutting Board, $133 at amazon.com (originally $215)

 If they start to smell or they become threadbare, it's time to toss your kitchen towels.
 If you wash them regularly, kitchen towels can last you a long while, even several years.

 Wooden spoons will eventually crack, even if you care for them really well.
 Once they crack, you need to replace them.

 OXO Good Grips Wooden Spoon Set, 3-Piece, $12 at amazon.com